redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 ![Netlify Identity screenshot](https://user-images.githubusercontent.com/300/82271191-f5850380-992b-11ea-8061-cb5f601fa50f.png)

-When the screen refreshes click the **Invite users** button and enter a real email address (they're going to send a confirmation to it):
+When the screen refreshes click the **Invite users** button and enter a real email address (they're going to send a confirmation link to it):

 ![Netlify invite user screenshot](https://user-images.githubusercontent.com/300/82271302-439a0700-992c-11ea-9d6d-004adef3a385.png)

-We'll need to get a link from that email soon, but for now let's setup our app for authentication.
+We'll need to get that email confirmation link soon, but for now let's set up our app for authentication.

 ### Authentication Generation

-There are a couple of places we need to add some code for authentication and lucky for us Redwood can do it for us with a generator:
+There are a couple of places we need to add some code for authentication and lucky for us Redwood can do it automatically with a generator:

 ```terminal
 yarn rw g auth netlify